joshlevinson/Sample-WP2Markdown/Suite/suitekit-the-audiences-page.md

 1. Give the lookalike audience a name
 2. Select the existing audience that you want to base the new one on
-3. Select the country (this refers to the Facebook profile, not your contact properties) **Note:** Facebook will only create a lookalike audience based on a single country.Â  To target prospects in more than one country, you will have to create multiple lookalike audiences based on the same source audience.
+3. Select the country (this refers to the Facebook profile, not your contact properties) **Note:** Facebook will only create a lookalike audience based on a single country.
+To target prospects in more than one country, you will have to create multiple lookalike audiences based on the same source audience.
 4. Select the optimization settings Here you decide whether you want to spend your ads budget on fewer, but potentially more valuable, prospects (**Similarity**) , or simply cover a greater number (**Reach**).

 <div class="row">[![create-lookalike-audience](/assets/images/create-lookalike-audience.png)](/assets/images/create-lookalike-audience.png)<a name="fb-data"></a></div>### 5.
 Filter your audiences further with Facebook's own data